Lytton, British Columbia

 Lytton is a village of about 250 residents in southern British Columbia, Canada, on the east side of the Fraser River and primarily the south side of the Thompson River, where it flows southwesterly into the Fraser.
 The community includes the Village of Lytton and the surrounding community of the Lytton First Nation, whose name for the place is Camchin, also spelled Kumsheen ("river meeting").

 During heat waves, Lytton is often the hottest spot in Canada despite its location north of 50°N in latitude.
 In three consecutive days of June 2021, it broke the all-time record for Canada's highest temperature, ending at 49.6 C on June 29.
 This is the highest temperature ever recorded north of 45°N and higher than the all-time records for Europe and South America.
 The next day (June 30), a wildfire swept through the valley, destroying the majority of the town.

 The Lytton area has been inhabited by the First Nations people for over 10,000 years.
-It was one of the earliest locations occupied by non-Indigenous settlers in the Southern Interior of British Columbia.
+It was one of the earliest locations settled by immigrants in the Southern Interior of British Columbia.
 The town was founded during the Fraser Canyon Gold Rush of 1858–59, when it was known as "The Forks."

 History

+The people of the Nlakaʼpamux First Nation lived on the site before the town of Lytton was founded.
 Lytton was on the route of the Fraser Canyon Gold Rush in 1858.
 The same year, it was named after Edward Bulwer-Lytton, the British Colonial Secretary and a novelist.
+In 1891, the Lytton subdistrict had a population of 1338.

 For many years, Lytton was a stop on major transportation routes, namely, the River Trail beginning in 1858, Cariboo Wagon Road in 1862, the Canadian Pacific Railway in the 1880s, the Cariboo Highway in the 1920s, and the Trans Canada Highway in the 1950s.
 The town is much less important since the construction of the Coquihalla Highway in 1987, which uses a more direct route to the BC Interior.

 In 2015, Lytton was featured on the CBC television show Still Standing with host Jonny Harris.